 Programme Item Number (PIN): Scheduled start time and date for an individual program

 RadioText (RT): Text for display

-Programme Type (PTY): Identifies the type of the program from a list of 31 possibilities
+Programme Type (PTY): Identifies the type of the program from a list of 31 possibilities – transition here from this information to what comes next; why was this important?

 A conventional terrestrial receiver circuit can be utilized to receive the above stated features.
 DVB-T transmission employs the same terrestrial circuit with the significant difference that there is encryption.
 Figure 3 shows the demodulator for an RDS signal.
 This module is still applied on modern devices to this day.